 Keeping up that ‘200’ theme Killington often clocks up a 200 day ski season and more than 200 inches (that’s five metres…) of snowfall.

 But Killington isn’t just about the numbers.
 It’s size helps with its vibrancy.
 It means there’s a big choice of terrain on the mountain with everything from especially designed beginner terrain, top a world-class selection of terrain parks and then main miles of perfectly groomed cruisers for those of use who just like to blast around the slopes.
 Plus there’s the steeps and the freeriding for those who like to scare themselves.

 It also means off the slopes there’s a wide selection of restaurants and accommodations to choose from, because Killington’s market is big enough to sustain them all.
 You can also expect a banging apres-ski scene if that’s your kettle of fish with legendary venues like the Wobbly Barn here.

 But Killington scores highly if you’re after more than ‘just’ a huge amount of skiing and boarding too.
-Over the past few seasons the resort has invested more than £2m in its four-story Snowshed Adventure Center where attractions includes the Skye Ropes Course, Skyeride (seated zip line ride), 5,000 square foot Terra Maze, Roaring Brooke Mining for the youngest adventurers, plus motorized mountain tours by Segway and All Terrain Vehicle.
+Over the past decade the resort has invested more than £2m in its four-story Snowshed Adventure Center where attractions includes the Skye Ropes Course, Skyeride (seated zip line ride), 5,000 square foot Terra Maze, Roaring Brooke Mining for the youngest adventurers, plus motorized mountain tours by Segway and All Terrain Vehicle.
 New for this coming winter is the amazing Beast Mountain Coaster – a 1500m long lift served downhill roller coaster style thrill ride complete with 360 degree corkscrew inversions!

 Throw in great shopping, excellent family programmes and facilities and you have a world-class destination that’s an easy hire car drive north from Boston for us Brits.